Nico59000/Binet-leaves-geometry-Selling-extension-to-fibered-birefringent-spheres-and-toris/v51/Readme.md

-Posting files within a few minutes for v51 and v52.
+Posting files within a few minutes for v51 and v52 , v53 just started.

 Infos : the research on compatibility invariants for Eduard Selling methodology applied to Emmy Noether work on ternary bi-quadratic forms started, aside that new approach, the generic for all seeds graphic generator for Selling complex topology geometry independent lineage project gives clues on 3D materialization due to $$V_4$$ tridimensionnality in modulo $$V_4\times S_4\times\{\pm1\}.$$ , the new repository will be created today or tomorrow (current state v0.4).